A believer, in recovery, looking to the Bible to know who I am in Christ.

 Do.
 This love is not a feeling.
 It is a sacrifice.

 Everything.
 That's not me.
 That's some sort of holy, super Christian.

 In love.
 Love?
 This selfish man?
-Love.
+That's right love.

-And He says yes.
 And this works because He makes it work.
 None of that love is me.
 He does it.
 I can't.
 But He is power.
 He is light.
 He doesn't do selfish.
 And he told me that He has begun this work in me and will keep working until He is done.
 I am not a forgotten project.
 He is working right now.
 Today.

 Lord, do this miracle in me today.
 These short versed have knocked me over.
 They show me what you are doing in me.
-Lord, may I be willing.
+May I be willing.
 All in.
 Where I resist You, convict me.
 Show me how to turn to you over and over, like a stone being smoothed.

-Lord show me how to be alert, how to stand firm in faith, how to be courageous, how to be strong as the man you have made.
+Lord show me how to be alert, how to stand firm in faith, how to be courageous, how to be the strong man you have made.
 And Lord, I don't now how you are going to do it, but you put it in writing: Show me how to do everything in love.
 I am willing today.